arindampradhan/blog_rupter/_posts/2014-10-05-Pycon-India.md

 * [Messing with government data using Python](http://in.pycon.org/funnel/2014/207-messing-with-government-data-using-python) (Anand Chitipothu)

-* Ya the lunch was great too.
+* Ya and the lunch was great too.

 * [Meet ElasticSearch - My Pet Crunch Monster ](http://in.pycon.org/funnel/2014/253-meet-elasticsearch-my-pet-crunch-monster-directi) (Dhananjay Sathe)